-Congratulations to Year 10 pupils, Lucy, Aimee and Louise who entered the “Dragons Den” Maths competition and won first prize!
-Last year our Year 10 pupil’s came first in the special school category; however, this year we were the only special school to enter the competition.
+Congratulations to Year 10 pupils, Lucy, Aimee and Louise who entered the “Dragons Den” maths competition and won first prize!
+Last year our year 10 pupil’s came first in the special school category; however, this year we were the only special educational needs (SEN) school to enter the competition.
 Therefore, Mr Watkins entered the girls as a mainstream school against 30 other schools across the city.

 The ‘X’ Watch